 What Does Insufficient Storage Mean?

 When you see this error on your Android device, it means that your device does not have enough storage space to install and execute the app.
 An error like this usually invokes you to uninstall other apps to free up some space or to delete data from your device so that more space can be created for the app you are installing.
 Let us find out the reason for this error and the ways in which we can fix it.

 What Causes insufficient storage available error on the Android

-Out of space error normally occurs when you transfer a large app, video or picture from your phone’s internal memory to an external storage.
+Out of space error normally occurs when you transfer a large app, video, or picture from your phone’s internal memory to external storage.
 This causes the cache to be corrupted.
 Hence, causing the cache to saturate.
 Old and unnecessary cache data are stored on your phone in the trash folder.
 Often, these cache files clear themselves, but when large media files are being transferred, it can somehow log the cache data.

 Another reason is the lack of working storage that mainly gives rise to this ‘Insufficient storage available’ issue.
-Any android app utilizes three sets of storage, one set for the app themselves, the second set for the app’s data files and finally the third set for app’s cache.
+Any android app utilizes three sets of storage, one set for the app itself, the second set for the app’s data files, and finally the third set for the app’s cache.
 Now when this cache becomes large in size, it occupies a huge part of the space even though it is reported that the space occupied by the cache is free space on Android.
 So, clearing this cache is a very useful step that can be followed to fix up this insufficient storage issue on your Android device.

 How to fix “insufficient storage available“